12Rishav/TodoApp/README.md

    1. Initialize a NodeJS project and install necessary dependencies (express, pg, nodemailer, jwt, etc.).
    2. Setup the PostgreSQL database and create tables for users, todos,
 2. **Create Models**:
    - Define the User and  Todo, in sql folder and init.sql psql -U rajhans -d rishav -a -f sql/init.sql

-1. **Implement Controllers**:
+3. **Implement Controllers**:
    - **AuthController**:
      - signup(req, res): Generate a token, save it to the database, and send a magic link to the user's email.
      - verify(req, res): Verify the token from the magic  link against the database and log in the user.
    - **TodoController**:
      - Implement CRUD operations for todos.
-2. **Setup Routes**:
+4. **Setup Routes**:
    - Define routes for authentication and todos.
    - Protect the todo routes using AuthMiddleware.
-3. **Implement Email Service**:
+5. **Implement Email Service**:
    - Use Nodemailer to send emails with magic links.

 **Directory Structure**:

-- src
+- ToDo-APP
   - controllers
     - auth.js
     - index.js